"If you are lucky enough to have lived in Paris as a

 While Paris has a lower incidence of violent crime than most major cities, it is wise to keep your wits about you (particularly in the crowded venue of a métro station) and guard against pick-pockets, whose scams can be particularly creative at times.
 Perhaps as a testament to the Artful Dodger and Fagan's pick-pocketing ragamuffins in Oliver, the operatives ply their scam in pairs – frequently on the escalators on the way up to street level: One will stop suddenly at the top exit, as though he's dropped something; while you try to avoid running over him, you're jostled from the rear by the second one, who lifts your wallet.

 It's recommended that gentlemen carry their wallets in their jacket's inner pocket, rather than in a rear pants pocket.
 Likewise, ladies should hold their purses in hand, instead of slung by their strap from the shoulders.
-(Thieves commonly cut the strap of a dangling purse with a utility knife.)
+Thieves commonly cut the strap of a dangling purse with a utility knife.
+(Refer to our page "Feeling Safe in Paris" for more tips.)

 Should you happen to see everyone leaving a packed métro station following an announcement in French on the public address system, chances are you are witnessing one of their periodic strikes (or grèves).
 These manifestations occur from time to time when the unions are displeased with government, or during elections.
 Look at it this way: you'll get a chance to explore sections of Paris you might otherwise have only passed underground!